Brasenose College Chapel: Modern

 The current organ was originally installed in 1973, although it is still housed in the old late Victorian organ case.
 It was rebuilt in 2002–3, with additions and re-fittings.
 The current chapel is open to members of all denominations.
-The current chaplain is Reverend Dr Dominic Keech, who also serves in a pastoral capacity.
+The current chaplain is Reverend David Sheen, who also serves in a pastoral capacity.
 The chapel also houses a portrait and a painting of one hand of the Childe of Hale, described in contemporary sources as man of 9 foot 3 inches in height.
 This recalls a visit to the college on his return from a visit to London in 1617.

 Design style

-The chapel, in particular, was a mix of architectural styles – Gothic revival and baroque.
+The chapel, in particular, was a mix of architectural styles – Gothic Revival and baroque.
 The chapel is mixture of late Gothic tracery, Renaissance swags of fruit and foliage, cherubs and cusps, fan-vaulting and Corinthian capitals.
 In the first place there was the old chapel of St. Mary's College, the roof and window jambs of which were used up again in the new building.
 The date of this chapel is not quite certain.
 It may have been as early as 1440, or even before that date; it was certainly completed by 1536.
 It would in any case have been in late Perpendicular Gothic, with tracery windows, and had the hammer-beam roof, now over the new chapel.
 Gothic traditions lingered on in Oxford longer than anywhere else: Trinity College Hall, with its Perpendicular windows was built in 1610; Wadham College also in 1610; Thomas Bodley's additions to the Bodleian Library, and the old Schools, were finished in 1613.
 At the same time the new school of the Renaissance was emerging, in its later and more classical phase, with its carvers trained in the school of Inigo Jones, Nicholas Stone, and others, who had already done work in Oxford, at St. Mary's porch, the Oxford Botanic Gardens, and elsewhere.
 At the time of the chapel's construction there were thus competing styles.
 It is the mixture of styles that has attracted most of the criticism.

 During the period that Brasenose Chapel was being constructed, the old Gothic or early Renaissance master craftsman, or master builder, was disappearing and the architect, planner and designer was beginning to take his place.
 The role of the architect, pioneered by Inigo Jones, did not attain his full strength in the United Kingdom until the time of Sir Christopher Wren and his successors.
 With regards the Brasenose project, there is no appointed architect; instead John Jackson gets £1 a week as an "overseer".
 In the absence of an alternative, it is probable that the design is his.
 On the one he was trained in the new school, but on the other was hampered by the necessity of using up the materials of the old chapel and he had not the authority, if he had the strength of conviction, to throw aside the old manner.